Home » Metabolism » Metabolic Health » Osteoporosis Prevention

 • Some studies now suggest that at least some of the calcium sources may not be so beneficial after all.

-• Women in the United States have the highest risk of developing osteoporosis, but women in parts of the world with low and calcium intake actually have a much lower chance of developing this problem.
+• Women in the United States have the highest risk of developing osteoporosis, but women in parts of the world with low milk and calcium intake actually have a much lower chance of developing this problem.

 We’ve all heard the claims that osteoporosis is best fought by taking in plenty of calcium, generally through the consumption of milk.
 However, more recent evidence has suggested a startling new finding: milk causes osteoporosis.
 The research may make you re-think that daily calcium supplement or that extra glass of milk.